DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 Standard error  = Standard deviation of statistics
                 = SE = √ν' = σ/√n

-If the event is fair, then
+If the event is fair, then.

 p = ½
 σ = √(½ * ½) = ½